Karin is an Assistant Professor in the Department of Watershed Sciences at Utah State University and the head of the Wetland Ecology Lab.

 Chad began his Masters degree in spring 2012.
 For his research he will be looking at the effectiveness of treatments for dealing with large stands of invasive Phragmites.

-David is an undergraduate in the Quinney College of Natural Resources and has been our tireless field and lab technician since 2011.
+David graduated with an undergraduate from the Quinney College of Natural Resources in spring 2013 and has been our tireless field and lab technician since 2011.

 Caroline Laine graduated in fall 2011.
 Her Masters thesis focused on: An assessment of vegetation metrics and plot types to measure seasonal variation and grazing effects on riparian plant communities.
 Caroline now lives in Driggs, ID, and works for an environmental consulting firm.